 Meet Christie, a funny and friendly young woman who enjoys volunteering in her community, spending time outdoors and her favorite activity, swimming!
 Diagnosed at a young age with Cornelia de Lange syndrome – a genetic disorder present from birth that causes low vision and hearing – Christie is deafblind.

 As a young girl, Christie attended a school for students who are visually impaired, blind or deafblind and graduated in the summer of 2008.

 As a new graduate, Christie and her family were excited to take the next steps in life, and were looking for specialized support to help them achieve an independent lifestyle for Christie.
 In 2008, Christie’s life was forever changed when she joined DeafBlind Ontario Services.

-Initially, Christie started receiving Intervenor Services in Bancroft through DeafBlind Ontario Services’ Community Services – Partnerships program.
-This provided her with access to professionally trained Intervenors, who supported the development of her communication skills and assisted Christie in being an active participant in her community.
+Initially, Christie started receiving Intervenor Services in Bancroft through DeafBlind Ontario Services’ Partnerships program.
+This provided her with access to professionally trained intervenors, who supported the development of her communication skills and assisted Christie in being an active participant in her community.

-In early 2009, DeafBlind Ontario Services opened a new Residential Services region in Peterborough.
+In early 2009, DeafBlind Ontario Services opened a new location in Peterborough.
 This provided Christie with the opportunity to move into a new home; fit for her unique needs.

 Over the years, Christie has become more independent with her choices, has a greater drive to communicate and has learned how to better articulate and express her ideas.

 Any story on professional caregiving will naturally focus on the individual receiving services and supports, but the family – the other caregivers – should not be overlooked.
 The impact on them is equally meaningful, and for many, the additional support can “give them back their lives.”